Trip Tips: Nashville, the music lover's paradise

 The state capital of Tennessee, Nashville also features a great deal of history - from the recreation of the Fort Nashborough settlement on the Cumberland River and The Hermitage, home of President Andrew Jackson, to Fort Negley and other Civil War sites.
 (Map: goo.gl/maps/bwI0s)

 Experience Nashville by hanging out and tapping your toes to the music.
-You will quickly realize that in summer’s swelter or winter’s foggy chill, it is a magical place.
+You will quickly realise that in summer’s swelter or winter’s foggy chill, it is a magical place.

 Listings of shows, concerts and events can be found at www.visitmusiccity.com, www.nowplayingnashville.com and www.nashvillescene.com.